-He published the books Pasolini traduttore di Eschilo.
-L’”Orestiade” (Grin Munich 2018), Franco Buffoni un classico contemporaneo.
-Eros, scientia, traduzione (Pensa MultiMedia, Lecce 2022), and articles and reviews for journals such as “ACME”, “Romaneske”, “Traduttologia”, “L’Ulisse”, “Semicerchio”, “l’immaginazione”, “OBLIO”.
-He has taken part in various international conferences at the Universities of Oxford, Aix-Marseille, KU Leuven, Perugia, Siena, Milan, Naples L’Orientale, Trento.
-He coordinated the conference Pasolini e il suo mito.
-Tradizione letteraria e metamorfosi intermediali (Bergamo, 15-16 December 2022).
+He has published the books “Pasolini traduttore di Eschilo.
+L’Orestiade” (Grin Verlag, 2018) and “Franco Buffoni un classico contemporaneo.
+Eros, scientia, traduzione” (Pensa MultiMedia, 2022), as well as papers and reviews for journals such as “ACME”, “Romaneske”, “Traduttologia”, “L’Ulisse”, “Semicerchio”, “l’immaginazione”, “OBLIO”.
+He has participated in various international conferences at the Universities of Oxford, Aix-Marseille, KU Leuven, Perugia, Siena, Milan, Naples L’Orientale, Trento.
+He also coordinated the conference ‘Pasolini e il suo mito.
+Tradizione letteraria e metamorfosi intermediali’ (Università di Bergamo, 15-16 December 2022).

-“Ganymede a Figure of Silence: A Modernist Reworking of the Myth in Saba’s Mediterranee”
+Ganymede a Figure of Silence: A Modernist Reworking of the Myth in Saba’s Mediterranee

-Ganymede is a character of classical myth that may be read as a figure of silence: in fact, he is usually represented as a passive and speechless subject, a symbolizing the overwhelming effect of contact with the divine, as well as the bond between eros, beauty and immortality.
-The reworking of the myth provided by Umberto Saba (1883-1975) in his poem Il ratto di Ganimede (The Abduction of Ganymede), included in Mediterranee (1947), presents all these traditional aspects of the myth, and also addresses them through a personal analysis of the psyche of Ganymede; a fact that confirms the reading of his poetry in a modernist sense (cf. Luperini 2012, Carrai 2017) and in particular as an example of modernist classicism (cf. Mazzoni 2002).
+Ganymede is a character of classical myth who can be seen as a figure of silence.
+He is typically portrayed as a passive figure without words, representing the overwhelming effect of contact with the divine and the connection between eros, beauty, and immortality.
+Umberto Saba (1883-1975) reworked this myth in his poem “Il ratto di Ganimede” (“The Abduction of Ganymede”), which is included in his collection “Mediterranee” (1947).
+In this poem, Saba incorporates the traditional aspects of the myth while also delving into the psyche of Ganymede, offering a personal and analytical perspective.
+This aligns with the modernist interpretation of Saba’s poetry (cf. Luperini 2012, Carrai 2017) and, specifically, as an example of modernist classicism (cf. Mazzoni 2002).